5. Page body

 Choice of title style and font

-Each type of list and procedure steps has a menu Generic which allows you to set the common style for all these elements but also for tables and illustrations (see Tables and illustrations).
+Each type of list and procedure steps has a menu Generic which allows you to set the common style for all these elements but also for tables and figures (see ???).

 To customize the style of each element, select its name from the drop-down menu Title style, uncheck the box Use generic attributes.